 BACKFLOW PREVENTER.
-A backflow prevention assembly, a backflow prevention device or other means or method to prevent backflowinto the potable water supply.
+A backflow prevention assembly, a backflow prevention device or other means or method to prevent backflow into the potable water supply.

 BUILDING DRAIN.
-That part of the lowest piping of a drainage system that receives the discharge from soil, waste and other drainage pipes inside and that extends [5 feet (1524 mm) in developed length of pipe beyond] to the exterior [walls of the] face of the exterior building wall, or the outlet of the most downstream trap, private manhole, catch basin, detention tank, or similar fixture or equipment, and conveys the drainage directly to the building sewer or, in the absence of building sewer, to an approved place of disposal.
+That part of the lowest piping of a drainage system that receives the discharge from soil, waste and other drainage pipes inside and that extends 5 feet (1524 mm) in developed length of pipe beyond the exterior walls of the building or up to the property line, whichever is further, and conveys the drainage to the building sewer.